 The Company has no significant long-term liabilities.
 All other contractually obligated cash flows are payable within the next fiscal year.

 Classification of Financial Instruments

-As at June 30, 2013, the Company did not have any financial assets or liabilities measured at fair value.
-As at June 30, 2012, the Company's only financial instrument that was carried at fair value was cash equivalents, which has been classified as Level 2 within the fair value hierarchy.
+As at June 30, 2014 and 2013, the Company did not have any financial assets or liabilities measured at fair value.